blablacar/go-nerve/README.md

         - type: XXX
           host: 127.0.0.1            # default is same as service
           port: 80                   # default is same as service
-          TimeoutInMilli: 1000       # check timeout, and consider as failed
+          timeoutInMilli: 1000       # check timeout, and consider as failed
-          Rise: 3                    # number of check run to consider it's OK
+          rise: 3                    # number of check run to consider it's OK
-          Fall: 3                    # number of check run to consider it's KO
+          fall: 3                    # number of check run to consider it's KO
-          CheckIntervalInMilli: 1000
+          checkIntervalInMilli: 1000
           ...

 ```